djalilhebal/super-scoreboard/README.md

 ## Getting Started

-**Prerequisites**:
+**Tested with**:
 - Windows 10. \
-(Anything newer than Windows XP should work)
+(Anything newer than Windows XP should work.)
+- OpenJDK 15 x64 and OpenJDK 17 x64.

-Just download the portable binary from **Releases** and run it.
+Just download the ~~portable binary~~ runnable jar from **Releases**.

-Run the overlay and League (in either order) and it should work.
+Run the overlay and League (in whatever order) and it should just work.

-The game must run in Borderless mode.
+Also, the game must run in Borderless mode.

 ## Uses